QBDev0ps/DevOps-Cloud-projects/Project6.md

 ![mysql script](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/0890ddb7-fbbc-4871-8786-bdf50d81e61e)

-Next we create a new user by executing the following:
+Next we create a new user (and we can also decide to create a new database) by executing the following:

 ```
 # Log into MySQL Console